sheetbase/docs_v1/index.md

 # Sheetbase Documentation

+The docs also available at <https://sheetbase.net/docs>.

-Found an error, a typo or want to add new article, please make PRs at [https://github.com/sheetbase/docs](https://github.com/sheetbase/docs).
+Found an error, a typo or want to add new article, please make PRs at <https://github.com/sheetbase/docs>.

 ## Table of content